adjust/windows_sdk/README.md

 ### <a id="revenue-tracking"></a>Revenue tracking

-If your users generate revenue by tapping on advertisements or making in-app purchases, then you can track those revenues with events.
+If your users generate revenue by tapping on advertisements or making in-app purchases, then you can track that revenue through events.
 Let's say a tap is worth €0.01.
 You can then track the revenue event like this:

 ```cs
 var adjustEvent = new AdjustEvent("abc123");